GO-ROCHE-COLLAB/Roche_CV_mapping/doc/pattern_mapping_notes.md

 ## chemical:participant_chemical

-RCV term named for ; mapped to class from ; design pattern [](), which produces terms with the definition: ""
+RCV term named for chemical ; mapped to class from Chebi ; design pattern [](), which produces terms with the definition: ""

+Probably good that this misses parts, as parts don't necessarily have chemical as a participant.

 __Limitations:__

-- misses regulation of these processes.
+- misses regulation terms

 __Examples:__